Frequently Asked Questions

 Research has shown that counseling services are effective in combating student attrition and directly contribute to student retention.
 Students who are considering dropping out of school, contemplating a transfer to another institution of higher education, or worrying about possible academic failure may find counseling to be a useful resource during their decision-making.
 Last year, 88% of our clients stated that counseling helped them to stay in school.

-The information contained in these pages explains when counseling might be beneficial to a student and how to make a referral to the Counseling Center and/or Behavior Assessment Team (BAT).
+The information contained in these pages explains when counseling might be beneficial to a student and how to make a referral to the Counseling Center and/or The Campus Assessment Response and Intervention Team (CARIT) .
 The concept of professional confidentiality and information about other types of referral and consultation services are also discussed.
 The purpose of these resources is to assist faculty members in their efforts to enhance the educational and personal achievements of Saint Rose students, by providing some information about situations or circumstances in which The Counseling Center might lend assistance.

 Students often experience significant changes in their lives during the course of their education.
 Such changes, at times, can become stressful enough to pose serious threats to the student’s academic progress.
 The stress of academic, social, family, work, and/or financial concerns are often inter-related and may result in a student turning to you for help.
 There is ample evidence that staff and faculty members are often in a position to identify students who are troubled.
 Timely expressions of interest and concern may be a critical factor in helping students solve problems that are interfering with academic survival and success.

-Aside from the signs or symptoms that may suggest the need for counseling, there are other guidelines which may help a staff or faculty member define the limits of his or her involvement with a particular student’s problem.
+Aside from the signs or symptoms that may suggest the need for counseling, there are other guidelines which may help a staff or faculty member define the limits of their involvement with a particular student’s problem.
 A referral is usually indicated in the following situations:

 - A student presents a problem or requests information which is outside your range of knowledge.